If you find a sick, injured or orphaned native animal in need of rescue, rehabilitation and release contact Wires Murray River or your local vet.

 As with all Australian native animals, snakes are protected in New South Wales and cannot lawfully be killed or taken from the wild and held in captivity.

 What to do if you have a snake at your home or work?

-- ensure that all family, staff or pets are removed from immediate area or evacuate the room until snake is removed
+- ensure that all family, staff or pets are removed from immediate area or evacuate the room.
+Most snakes will move on if unprovoked.

-Not disturbing the bird is key, consider taking a temporary alternate route when walking or riding.
-Your safety is priority so wear a wide brim hat and sunglasses while walking, wear a helmet, sunglasses and fit a bike flag to your bike while riding.
+Not disturbing the bird is key, so consider taking a temporary alternate route when walking or riding.
+Your safety is priority, so you may like to consider wearing a wide brim hat and sunglasses while walking, wear a helmet, sunglasses or even fit a bike flag to your bike while riding.

-If you know of a problematic magpie in your area please feel free to print off the attached posters and stick them up in your area.
-In addition you can also add the location to the Magpie Swooping Map
+If you know of a problematic magpie in your area you can add the location to the Magpie Swooping Map here